kitsec-labs/kitsec-core/README.md

 # Acknowledgements

-Thank you to @projectdiscovery, @milo2012, @duyet & @ayoubfathi for opening their tools to the world.
+Thank you to @projectdiscovery, @milo2012, @duyet, @ayoubfathi, @Bo0oM and @Practical-Formal-Methods for opening their tools to the world.

 # License